tpaau-17DB/coding-style/markup/RUST.md

 ## Line Length
-No more than 80 characters.
-This is more of a guideline than a strict rule, it's OK to exceed the 80 character limit if necessary, for example in an inseparable string.
+Try not to exceed the 80 characters column limit.